Surge XT Nightly Releases

 Caveats

 Please take a moment to understand the nightlies.
-We automatically build Surge XT on all our platforms with every commit to our main branch.
+We automatically build Surge XT for all our platforms with every commit to our main branch.
 This means the code you are about to download may be minutes old.
-Depending on the pace of development at Surge Synth Team, the code could contain bugs, new features which don’t work, and may even end up making patches that future Surge versions load differently, incorrectly, or not at all.
+Depending on the pace of development at Surge Synth Team, the code could contain bugs, new features which don’t work, and may even end up making patches that future Surge XT versions load differently, incorrectly, or not at all.

 But despite the above warning, we work really hard to have the nightlies be great.
-Most of Surge Synth Team runs the nightly in their music-making environment, and the software is generally stable and robust.
+Most of Surge Synth Team runs nightlies in their music-making environment, and the software is generally stable and robust.
 Also, using the nightly, finding a bug, and letting us know is how bugs get fixed.
 For more on that, learn how to contact us with questions and comments.